 Janet Swisher Community Manager, MDN

 Janet is a Mozilla Community Manager for Mozilla Developer Network.
 She joined Mozilla in 2010, and has been involved in open source software since 2004 and in technical communication since the 20th century.
-She lives in Austin, Texas, with her husband and a standard poodle.
 She is @jmswisher on Twitter.

 Community around Open Web docs Community-driven, browser-agnostic Open Web documentation